HIST 705 Local History Research

 Primary Source Proposal Assignment

-For these assignments, you will begin demonstrating that you understand the difference between primary and secondary sources as they relate to their local history research project.
-In Preliminary Bibliography: Primary Sources, you must provide 10 properly-cited primary sources related to your assignment.
-In Preliminary Bibliography: Secondary Sources, you will need to provide 10 properly-cited secondary sources.
-These bibliographies should provide the foundation for the research and writing for the assignment; it will be on-going, at least a few weeks.
+For these assignments, the student will begin demonstrating their understanding of the difference between primary and secondary sources as they relate to their local history research project.
+For Preliminary Bibliography: Primary Sources Assignment, the student must provide 10 properly-cited primary sources related to their assignment.
+For Preliminary Bibliography: Secondary Sources Assignment, the student will need to provide 10 properly-cited secondary sources.
+Each citation entry for these assignments should include a 2-3-sentence summary explaining the source’s significance and how it supports the student’s research thesis.
+The bibliographies should follow current Turabian formatting (headings should not be included).
+These bibliographies should provide the foundation for the research and writing for the final assignment; it will be on-going, at least a few weeks.
 (CLO: C)

-For this assignment, you must choose three primary sources related to the research from the primary source assignment.
+For this assignment, the student must choose 3 primary sources related to the research for their Primary Source Assignment.
 The primary sources can be local government records, political speeches, audio recordings, newspaper articles, wills, legal cases, diaries, personal correspondence, oral interviews, or any other source that provides an original understanding of the time being studied.
-After locating pertinent sources, you will practice the historian’s task of transcription, editing, and annotating.
+After locating pertinent sources, the student will practice the historian’s task of transcription, editing, and annotating.
+The assignment should include the following sections: title of the source, embedded image or link, source description, transcription, and annotation.
+The student must embed at least a portion of each source either as an image or link.
+For the source description, the student should include what the source is, its origin/date/location, how and where the source was found, and any additional necessary details.
+The student should transcribe relevant portions of each source, ensuring accuracy in their transcribing.
+The annotation should provide historical context, explaining key individuals, events or places referenced in the source, how the source fits into broader historical themes, and any necessary clarifications for modern readers.
 Specific steps of the assignment are included in the instructions.
 (CLO: C)

-You will be able to customize this assignment to your interests.
+The student will be able to customize this assignment to their interests.
 There are several ways that this assignment can be successfully accomplished.
-In general, the goal of this assignment is for you to explore opportunities available within the field of public history.
-It is a broad discipline, so you should narrow your analysis to one public history opportunity.
+In general, the goal of this assignment is for the student to explore opportunities available within the field of public history.
+It is a broad discipline, so the student should narrow their analysis to 1 public history opportunity and demonstrate how this opportunity aligns with their career aspirations and contributes to their development as a historian.
 These opportunities could include employment prospects, grant opportunities, growth within the field of public history, etc. Additional suggestions are highlighted in the assignment instructions.
+There is no set length for this assignment.
+The assignment should adhere to current Turabian formatting.
 (CLO: A)

-In order to accomplish the goals of this assignment, you must use local archives to complete the assignment and use primary sources.
-The scope and type of the assignment, however, can be uniquely geared to your interests.
-You should research, in-person and online, what sources might be available to you.
-To successfully complete this assignment, you must use at least 30 primary sources.
-However, you do not have to write a singular project using all 30 sources.
-Instead, for example, you could write ten publication-quality encyclopedia articles with each of these using at least three primary sources.
-Another option is that you could write five short biographies each, using an average of six of these sources, or the student could write one long paper on local-historical event and then several shorter pieces on important individuals that interacted with the event.
-How can you be creative to tell the public concerning what is important regarding local history?
+In order to accomplish the goals of this assignment, the student must use local archives to complete the assignment and use primary sources.
+The scope and type of the assignment, however, can be uniquely geared to the student’s interests.
+The student should research, in-person and online, what sources might be available to them.
+To successfully complete this assignment, the student must use at least 30 primary sources.
+However, the student does not have to write a singular project using all 30 sources.
+Instead, for example, the student could write 10 publication-quality encyclopedia articles with each of these using at least 3 primary sources.
+Another option is that the student could write 5 short biographies each, using an average of 6 of these sources, or the student could write 1 long paper on a local-historical event and then several shorter pieces on important individuals that interacted with the event.
+The assignment should follow current Turabian format and include a bibliography that divides primary and secondary sources.
 (CLO: B, C, E)

 Have questions about this course or a program?